pyeventsourcing/eventsourcing/docs/topics/domain.rst

 UTC, as defined by Python's :data:`datetime.timezone.utc`.
 It is recommended to store date-times as UTC values, and convert to a local timezone in the interface layer according to the particular timezone of a particular user.
-However, if necessary, this default can be changed either by assigning a :class:`datetime.tzinfo` object to the :data:`TZINFO` attribute of the :mod:`eventsourcing.domain` module.
+However, if necessary, this default can be changed by assigning a :class:`datetime.tzinfo` object to the :data:`TZINFO` attribute of the :mod:`eventsourcing.domain` module.
 The :data:`eventsourcing.domain.TZINFO` value can also be configured using environment variables, by setting the environment variable ``TZINFO_TOPIC`` to a string that describes the :ref:`topic <Topics>` of a Python